What would you tell your younger self about money?

 When you’re just starting off in your first real job, it’s exciting to have money coming in for the first time.
 Although you may not feel well-off, it’s probably the time in life when you have the fewest financial responsibilities.
 So it’s pretty tempting to spend freely, with your money going on things like clothes and going out.

 Whilst these carefree years may make great memories, most people have some regrets over their younger spending choices.
-When you reach a point in life where you have a better grasp on the value of money, it’s tempting to look back and wish you’d done things a little differently.
+When you reach a point in life where you have a better idea of the value of money, it’s tempting to look back and wish you’d done things a little differently.

 Ask anyone what they wish they’d done sooner, and starting saving is sure to come up.
 Especially when later in life you learn about the beauty of compounding interest.
-In short, this means that the longer you save for, the more your savings will grow – as you’ll start to earn interest on your interest over time.
+This means that the longer you save for, the more your savings will grow – as you’ll start to earn interest on your interest over time.

 It’s all too easy to spend all your money on a mix of ‘wants’ and ‘needs’.
 And it’s easy to tell yourself that as long as what you have coming in matches what you have going out, everything’s fine.
 But in reality, you’re probably spending far more than you realise on ‘wants’ – things you could really do without.